wtdcode/sand-aflpp/README.md

 docker pull lazymio/sand-unifuzz
 ```

-The seeds of UNIFUZZ is available [here](https://github.com/unifuzz/seeds)
+The seeds of UNIFUZZ is available [here](https://github.com/unifuzz/seeds).
+We use the seeds under `general_evaluation` folder.

 ### ASAN-- baseline